Alpian: History

 Alpian was founded in October 2019 as part of an incubation initiative by the Geneva-based wealth-management firm REYL & Cie.

-In April 2022, it became the first Swiss digital private bank to receive a full banking licence from FINMA.
+In April 2022, it became the first Swiss digital bank to receive a full banking licence from FINMA.

 Additionally, the newspaper Le Temps reported that Alpian “devient première banque privée numérique suisse”.

 The bank launched publicly in October 2022.